In this post, we will be reviewing the 7 tremolo plugins that we consider to be the best on the market in 2023.

 - Remember that with effects, less is often better than more.
 You want to make sure that you don’t land up intruding on other mix elements with your Tremolo.
 When setting the depth or dry/wet levels, start with small amounts and work your way up until you hear something clash, then back the effect off until it sits neatly inside your mix.

 Tremolo can be a potent tool when used in the right context.
 There are several tremolo plugins listed above that should suit most types of audio requirements and ambitions.
 If you’re looking to explore the depths and possibilities of this effect, we recommend trying the Trem Control by Goodhertz or the MTremoloMB by Melda.

-Both give users more than enough waveshaping and signal blending options and controls.
+Both give you more than enough waveshaping and signal blending options and controls.
 However, if you’re looking for a tremolo plugin that is light and simple, give the Efektor by Kuassa audio a shot.
-Thanks for taking the time out to read through our list of the top tremolo plugins of 2021.
+Thanks for taking the time out to read through our list of the top tremolo plugins of 2022.
 We hope this article left you ready to explore and inspire!

 Shaurya Bhatia, is an Indian Music Producer, Composer, Rapper & Performer, who goes by the stage name MC SNUB, and is also 1/2 of the Indian pop music duo, called “babyface”.
 A certified Audio Engineer & Music Producer, and a practicing musician & rapper for more than 6 years, Shaurya has worked on projects of various genres and has also been a teaching faculty at Spin Gurus DJ Academy.